bensonchoyintuitas/intuitas_knowledgebase/docs/modelling_framework.md

 - Optimise for consumption ([dimensional](#dimensional-kimball-model), [data vault](#data-vault-model))
 - Aggregate for analytical use

-Each stage has distinct physical structures aligned to underlying logical models.
+Each layer has distinct physical structures aligned to underlying logical models.

 #### Data Vault Model